John Boit: Destruction of Opitsaht

-Boit's Columbia logbook describes the events leading to the destruction of the Tla-o-qui-aht village of Opitsaht on what is today known as Meares Island along the western coast of Vancouver Island.
+Boit's Columbia logbook describes the events leading to the destruction of the Tla-o-qui-aht village of Opitsaht in Clayoquot Sound, on what is today known as Meares Island along the western coast of Vancouver Island.
 In September 1791, Columbia established its winter quarters at a location they called Adventure Cove, near present-day Columbia Islet.
 Here, they assembled the sloop Adventure using materials they brought from Boston and timbers harvested from the island, making it the first American ship ever built in the Pacific.
 During this period, they interacted with the Tla-o-qui-aht and Wickaninnish, who resided at Opitsaht.
 Many of their interactions were friendly, although Boit's logbook conveys a general attitude of distrust and a belief that they would all be murdered by the Tla-o-qui-aht if the tribe got the chance.

 On March 25, 1792, Boit relates finding the village of Opitsaht deserted, with the tribe having gone to what is now called Wickaninnish Island.
 On the 27th, he writes:

 I am sorry to be under the necessity of remarking that this day I was sent with three boats, all well man'd and arm'd, to destroy the Village of Opitsatah. it was a Command I was in no ways tenacious off, and am greived to think Capt.
 Gray shou'd let his passions go so far.
 This Village was about a half a mile in Diameter, and Contained upwards off 200 Houses, generally well built for Indians. ev'ry door that you enter'd was in resemblance to an human and Beasts head, the passage being through the mouth, besides which there was much more rude carved work about the dwellings some of which was by no means innelegant.
 This fine Village, the Work of Ages, was in short time totally destroy'd.

 This is the only account of this incident, and no instigating factors immediately preceding the destruction of the village are mentioned by Boit.
 He was 17 years old at the time.

 In 2005, William Twombly, a descendant of Robert Gray, apologized to the Tla-o-qui-aht people in a reconciliation ceremony.